 Is this target part of an overarching initiative?

 No, it's not part of an overarching initiative

 McCormick has set a global goal of achieving a recycle and recovery rate (RRR) of 80% by 2025.
 Total Waste Generated (total waste generated = solid waste + recycled waste).
-The criteria for reporting is as follows: - Include all manufacturing facilities (unless the number of employees is ten or less) which McCormick has operational control; - Optional for other facilities which generate less than 100 short tons (91 MT) (<0.25%) per year total waste generated; - Any Distribution Center or office building which is not required to report electricity data is not required to report waste data; - Recycled Waste includes any beneficial reuse and recovery such as: composting, animal feed, recycling, biogas etc. It does not include incineration with or without energy recovery.
+The criteria for reporting is as follows:

+- Include all manufacturing facilities (unless the number of employees is ten or less) which McCormick has operational control; - Optional for other facilities which generate less than 100 short tons (91 MT) (<0.25%) per year total waste generated; - Any Distribution Center or office building which is not required to report electricity data is not required to report waste data; - Recycled Waste includes any beneficial reuse and recovery such as: composting, animal feed, recycling, biogas

+It does not include incineration with or without energy recovery.
 Demolition debris is excluded from solid waste and recycling reporting.
 Solid Waste is anything which is sent to a landfill or incinerator for disposal.

-Target reference number Oth 2
+Oth 2

-Year target was set 2017

-Target coverage Product level
+Product level

-Target type: absolute or intensity Absolute
+Target type: absolute or intensity

+Absolute

-Target type: category & Metric (target nu merator if reporting an intensity target)
+Target type: category & Metric (target numerator if reporting an intensity target)

-Engagement with suppliers Other, please specify (Percentage of iconic herbs and spices sourced sustainably)
+Engagement with suppliers

+Percentage of iconic herbs and spices sourced sustainably

-Target denominator (intensity targets on <not applicable=""></not> ly)
+Target denominator (intensity targets only)

-Base year 2015

-Figure or percentage in base year 0
+Figure or percentage in base year

-Target year

-Figure or percentage in target year 100
+Figure or percentage in target year

-Figure or percentage in reporting year 25
+Figure or percentage in reporting year